-H2 There may be benefits through the joint discussion between the FCS and the wind energy developers early in the development/ design of proposals in respect of access roads and haulage routes.
+H9 There may be benefits through the joint discussion between Scottish Forestry and the wind energy developers early in the development/ design of proposals in respect of access roads and haulage routes.
 In some instances access tracks that are required for the temporary use during construction of a wind energy development may be suitable for long term forestry operations.
 In these cases further consideration will need to be given to their location and visual impacts.

-H3 Map 10 provides information relating to forestry and woodland cover.
+H10 Map 14 provides information relating to forestry and woodland cover.